 - Think early about what you want to communicate. - Identify main aim & message of your paper. - Wait with writing until you get final or almost final results. - But keep a record of your work as you do it.
-Our memory of even important details is often surprisingly short. - For the same reason start writing a paper soon after getting your results (but not before you have final results) - Even if you have "final" results, you will often find that you need to redo some work once you start to write. - Discuss with your supervisor.
-He/she can judge best when is the best time to start writing a paper.
+Our memory of even important details is often surprisingly short. - → "lab notebook" - For the same reason start writing a paper soon after getting your results (but not before you have final results) - Even if you have "final" results, you will often find that you need to redo some work once you start to write. - Discuss with your supervisor.
+He/she can judge best when is the appropriate time to start writing a paper.

 - What kind of publication is it?
-E.g. Journal paper, review paper, conference proceedings paper, etc.? - Contents, format (& partly style) differ: - Journal paper: presents final original results, careful description of technique etc., refereed - Review paper: summarizes, evaluates and synthesizes results already published elsewhere. - Proceedings paper: Often preliminary results, usually short (page limits), sometimes speculative (not as important as a journal paper, e.g. hardly gets cited) - PhD thesis: Combination of above.
+Contents, format (& partly style) differ: - Journal paper: presents final original results, careful description of technique etc., refereed - Journal "Letter to the Editor": short research paper that requires rapid publication (sometimes esteemed higher than regular papers) refereed ← - Review paper: summarizes, evaluates and synthesizes results already published elsewhere. - Proceedings paper: Often preliminary results, usually short (page limits), sometimes speculative (not as important as a journal paper, e.g. hardly gets cited) - PhD thesis: Combination of above.
 E.g.: 1st chapter like review paper, later chapters like journal papers